barrowclift/badmusichertz/_posts/2018-02-24-scum-fuck-flower-boy.markdown

 title: "Scum Fuck Flower Boy"
 author: "Marc Barrowclift"
 date: 2018-02-24 11:19:00
 excerpt: "Is it scummy?
 Is it flowery?
-Spoiler: It's both, and it's Tyler's best record to date."
+Spoiler: It’s both, and it’s Tyler’s best record to date."

 artist: Tyler, The Creator
 genres: